joaquinjgz/Dataset_university_data_center/README.md

 J. Garrido-Zafra, A. R. Gil-de-Castro, R. Savariego-Fernandez, M. Linan-Reyes, F. Garcia-Torres and A. Moreno-Munoz, "IoT Cloud-Based Power Quality Extended Functionality for Grid-Interactive Appliance Controllers," IEEE Transactions on Industry Applications, vol. 58, no. 3, pp. 3909-3921, May-June 2022. https://doi.org/10.1109/TIA.2022.3160410

-This device enables cloud-based power quality monitoring with extended functionalities tailored for grid-interactive appliance controllers.

 ## Technical Methodology

 Harmonic phase angles were calculated using the **prevailing phasor method**, which aligns each harmonic’s angle reference with the dominant fundamental component.
 This ensures temporal coherence and meaningful comparison across time intervals.